Qihoo360/evpp/readme.md

 `evpp` is a modern C++ network library for developing high performance network servers in TCP/UDP/HTTP protocols.
 `evpp` provides a TCP Server to support multi-threaded nonblocking server and also a HTTP, UDP Server to support http and udp prococol.

-`evpp` provides:
+# Features

+1. Modern C++11 interface
+1. Modern functional/bind format callback instead of C-style function pointer.
-1. A nonblocking TCP server
+1. A nonblocking multi-threaded TCP server
 1. A nonblocking TCP client
-1. A nonblocking HTTP server
+1. A nonblocking multi-threaded HTTP server based on the buildin http server of libevent
 1. A nonblocking HTTP client
-1. A nonblocking UDP server
+1. A nonblocking multi-threaded UDP server
-1. EventLoop
-1. Thread pool
-1. Timer
+1. EventLoop/Thread Pool/Timer

 And also provides some libraries base on `evpp`:

-1. `evmc` a nonblocking async C++ memcached (cluster) client library.
+1. `evmc` a nonblocking async C++ memcached (or membase cluster) client library.
 2. `evnsq` a nonblocking async C++ NSQ client library.
 See [evnsq readme](apps/evnsq/readme.md) for details.

+TODO: A async redis client

 # Getting Started